danielpatrickhug/GitModel/README.md

 - GNN Message Passing and Topic modeling pipeline as an inductive bias (GRNN)
 - BERTopic is highly customizable and can compose several different clustering, embedding, vectorizers, bag of words and dimensionality reduction techniques.
-- Change optics by swapping categorical objects in the pipeline swap umap_hdbscan with svd_kmeans or transform adj_matrix to graph laplacian
-- If youre new to GNN's I recommend computing the SVD on your adj matricies and seeing how the components change before and after message passing.
-  - Mess around with the connection threshold param before adding a RELU

 Contributions Welcome!
 This is a great guide for how to make a pull request